-Group
+Gr Group

-2023 2022

-RMB'000 RMB'000
+2024 RMB'000 2023 RMB'000

-Dongming Changshun Transport Company Limited (东明县昌顺运输有限公司) ("Changshun Transport") Dongming Qianhai Petrochemical Co., Ltd. (东明前海化工有限公司) 2,501 2,501
+Dongming Changshun Transport Company Limited (东明县昌顺运输有限公司) ("Changshun Transport") 2,501 2,501

-("Dongming Qianhai") 7,844 7,844
+Dongming Qianhai Petrochemical Co., Ltd. (东明前海化工有限公司) ("Dongming Qianhai") 7,844 7,844

 10,345 10,345

 The recoverable amount of a CGU was determined based on value-in-use.
 Cash flow projections used in the value-in-use calculations were based on financial budgets approved by management covering a five-year period.
-Cash flows beyond the five-year period were extrapolated using terminal growth rate of 0.2% (2022: 0.2%).
-These cash flows were discounted using a pre-tax discount rate of 10% (2022: 10%) that reflected current market assessment of the time value of money and the risks specific to the CGUs.
+Cash flows beyond the five-year period were extrapolated using terminal growth rate of 0.2% (2023: 0.2%).
+These cash flows were discounted using a pre-tax discount rate of 10% (2023: 10%) that reflected current market assessment of the time value of money and the risks specific to the CGUs.
 The growth rate is based on past performance and expectations on market development.

 Management determines that the recoverable amount is higher than the carrying amount.
-Accordingly, no impairment for allowance is provided.
+Accordingly, no impairment loss is recognised.
 The Group believes that any reasonable possible changes on the above key assumptions are not likely to cause the recoverable amount to be materiality lower than the related carrying amount.